Palace of Margaret of Austria

 In the meantime the arts and sciences flourished at Margaret's court.
 Notable artists and philosophers stayed at the palace.
 Polyphonic music was the regent's great passion.
 Her original gradual is preserved in Mechelen city archive and features on the list of 'Flemish highlights'.

-The palace and courtyard are currently not open to visitors.
+The palace is not open to visitors.
+The garden can be admired:

-For more information about access, feel free to contact Vist Mechelen.
+For more information about access, feel free to contact Visit Mechelen.

 T +32 15 29 76 54